Red Sox hammer Cole, rout Yanks 9-2 for another 3-game sweep - WTMJ

 AP Sports Writer

+BOSTON (AP) — The Yankees were hoping a faster start might help them find a way to slow down the rival Red Sox.

+Instead, Boston beat up on their best pitcher on the way to posting its most-lopsided win of the series.

-BOSTON (AP) — Kiké Hernández and Rafael Devers homered in the first inning as the Boston Red Sox hammered Gerrit Cole, routing the New York Yankees 9-2 Sunday to complete a second straight sweep of their longtime rivals.
+Kiké Hernández and Rafael Devers homered in the first inning as Boston hammered Gerrit Cole, routing New York 9-2 Sunday to complete a second straight sweep of its longtime rivals.

 Eduardo Rodriguez (6-4) was solid in earning his first win in nine starts.
 He gave up a two-run homer to Aaron Judge in the sixth but held New York to five hits and struck out eight in six innings.